yuhexiong/permission-api-golang/README.md

 # Permission API

+**(also provided Traditional Chinese version document [README-CH.md](README-CH.md).)**

 About how to set permissions in a YAML file and read them using Viper.
-Automatically Review permissions and update database.
+Automatically review permissions and update the database.
-And create a system user （username: admin, password: in .env） with all permissions each time the project is launched.
+And create a system user (username: admin, password: in .env) with all permissions each time the project is launched.
-With logFile to record all log.
+With logFile to record all logs.

 ## Overview

 - Language: Go v1.21.1
-- Web FrameWork: Gin v1.9.1
+- Web Framework: Gin v1.9.1
-- DataBase: MongoDB v7.0.2
+- Database: MongoDB v7.0.2

 ## Run